Matthew-Tate-Scarbrough/mmarkdown/README.md

 M-Markdown is a modern markup language, based upon the popular, intuitive, Markdown.
 From note-taking to screenplays and novels, it specifically targets writers, who simply want a plain-text, easy-to-read, elegant markup language for all of their projects.
-It aims to be a general purpose markup language, chiefly with the intention of being compiled directly into portable document formats, such as Adobe's *PDF* or AT&T's *DjVu*.
+It aims to be a general purpose markup language, chiefly with the intention of being compiled directly into portable document formats, such as Adobe's *PDF*.
 To this end, where Markdown depends on CSS for complex styling, M-Markdown seeks to be able to allow the user to style things directly.